moaazelsayed1/Koplin/README.md

 - Edit tasks and move them between different stages (todo, in progress, review, completed)
 - Invite friends and collaborate on projects
 - Edit profile information including username, email, and profile image
+- Notify users when they are added to a board